 Demand for our services is primarily influenced by the condition of the oil and gas and the renewable energy markets and, in particular, the willingness of offshore energy companies to spend on operational activities and capital projects.
 The performance of our business is largely affected by the prevailing market prices for oil and natural gas, which are impacted by domestic and global economic conditions, hydrocarbon production and capacity, geopolitical issues, weather, global health, and various other factors.
-Demand for decommissioning, which has been an area of growth for us in recent years, is affected by commodity prices as well as governmental regulations and political forces globally.
+Demand for decommissioning is affected by commodity prices as well as governmental regulations and political forces globally.

 Oil prices continue to be volatile but have generally remained robust since 2020.
-Global demand for oil continues to experience growth, and we expect the current market conditions will maintain continued customer spending for the industry.
-Despite the current commodity price environment, factors that could threaten the current commodity price environment persist, including regional conflicts, unrest in the Middle East, decisions from members of the Organization of Petroleum Exporting Countries ("OPEC") and other non-OPEC producer nations (collectively with OPEC members, "OPEC+"), various governmental and customer sustainability initiatives and continued shifting of resource allocation to renewable energy.
+Global demand for oil continues to experience growth albeit at slower rates, and we expect the current market conditions will maintain continued customer spending for the industry.
+However, factors that could threaten the current commodity price environment persist, including regional conflicts, unrest in the Middle East, decisions from members of the Organization of Petroleum Exporting Countries ("OPEC") and other non-OPEC producer nations (collectively with OPEC members, "OPEC+"), the global economy and the demand for oil and gas in China in particular, various governmental and customer sustainability initiatives and continued shifting of resource allocation to renewable energy.
 We expect these factors will continue to contribute to commodity price volatility with the potential to temper customer spending for oil and gas projects.